glimpse-editor/getglimpse-web/content/about.md

 ## What is the correct name for your project? {#what-is-the-correct-name-for-your-project}

-The free software we produce is called "Glimpse Image Editor", but we sometimes shorten this to just "Glimpse".
-In particular we refer to ourselves as "the Glimpse project".
+The free software we produce is called "Glimpse Image Editor", but we sometimes shorten that to just "Glimpse".
+We refer to ourselves as "the Glimpse project".
 Our followers, community partners and donors are "the Glimpse Community".

 If you are a blogger or a member of the technology industry press, we do not yet have branding guidelines in place.
 However we have provided screenshots, our branding assets and instructions for their basic usage here: https://github.com/glimpse-editor/branding